-- 34.21 The discussion of measures of income, consumption and wealth in this section has been based on application of the concepts, definitions and measurement boundaries of the SNA.
+34.23 The discussion of measures of income, consumption and wealth in this section has been based on the application of the concepts, definitions and measurement boundaries of the SNA.
 For some purposes, other measurement boundaries and definitions may be applied, often involving adjustments to the SNA definition and scope rather than being unconnected.
-For example, an alternative income concept that could be envisaged is one that comes closer to what an individual household would normally consider as 'income', such as the income concept as used by the Canberra Group (UNECE, 2011).
+For example, an alternative income concept that could be used that comes closer to what an individual household would normally consider as 'income', such as the income concept as used by the Canberra Group (UNECE, 2011).
 This income measure states that "household income consists of all receipts whether monetary or in kind (goods and services) that are received by the household or individual members of the household at annual or more frequent intervals but excludes windfall gains and other such irregular and typically one-time receipts".
 This alternative income concept is equal to adjusted disposable income as defined in the SNA minus non-life insurance benefits and winnings from lotteries.
-Furthermore, the Canberra Group definition also excludes specific national accounts related items such as imputed social contributions, investment income disbursements and the adjustment for FISIM. - 34.22 A broader income concept can also be envisaged, such as developed by Haig (1921) and Simons (1938), and by Hicks (1946), by defining income as the maximum amount that can be consumed in a given period while keeping real wealth unchanged.
-This means that, in addition to income as defined in the SNA, the measure of income would also include holding gains and losses related to the holding of non-financial and financial assets and liabilities.
-Such a concept could be reconstructed using data from the SNA's accumulation accounts.
-In that case, revaluations could be added to income to arrive at the broader income definition.
-However, for this purpose, one may want to make a distinction between realized and unrealized holding gains. - 34.23 A broader wealth concept for households could also be envisaged that includes social security pension entitlements as discussed in Chapter xx.
-These entitlements are not included within the asset boundary as defined in the SNA, but constitute an important resource for households when going into retirement and are captured in a supplementary table on social insurance pensions.
-While the government may have the ability to change the entitlements, by including these entitlements in household income analysis additional insights can be provided about the resources that households may have available for their retirement and about the impacts resulting from policy changes in relation to the aging society.
-Furthermore, explicitly accounting for the accrual of these entitlements will provide insight into the impact of re-distributional policies of government.
+Further, the Canberra Group definition excludes specific national accounts related items such as imputed social contributions, investment income disbursements and the adjustment for FISIM.

+- 34.24 A broader income concept defines income as the maximum amount that can be consumed in a given period while keeping real wealth unchanged.
+This means that, in addition to income as defined in the SNA, the measure of income includes holding gains and losses related to the holding of non-financial and financial assets and liabilities.
+This measure could be derived using data from the SNA's accumulation accounts by incorporating revaluations.
+However, for this purpose a distinction between realized and unrealized holding gains may be necessary. - 34.25 A broader wealth concept for households could also be measured to include social security pension entitlements as discussed in [Chapter xx].
+These entitlements are not included within the asset boundary as defined in the SNA (para ref), but constitute an important resource for households when going into retirement.
+Data on these entitlements is captured in a supplementary table on social insurance pensions (table ref).
+While the government may have the ability to change the entitlements, by including these projected entitlements in household income analysis additional insights are provided about the resources that households expect to have available for their retirement and which may influence their current consumption decisions.
+The data can also support analysis of the impacts resulting from policy changes in relation to the aging society and explicitly accounting for the accrual of these entitlements will provide insight into the impact of redistributional policies of government. - 34.26 These alternative measures of income and wealth are relevant in measuring well-being as standard SNA measurements are designed to ensure aligned treatments across all sectors, and may not best reflect the perspectives of individual sectors or groups, particularly in relation to the behaviours and expectations of households.

-C. Accounting for the distribution income, consumption and wealth across households
+C. Accounting for the distribution of income, consumption and wealth across households